exoplanetsdk/2ES_target_selection/README.md

 **Example Usage**

-To calculate the Radial Velocity (RV) precision for a star with a temperature of 5000 K and a V magnitude of 10 for 2ES, use the following code:
+To calculate the Radial Velocity (RV) precision for a star with a temperature of 5000 K and a V magnitude of 10, use the following code:

 ```python
 from rv_prec import calculate_rv_precision